CollectionBuilder/collectionbuilder.github.io/_includes/workshop/repository.md

 ## 1. Download the Latest CollectionBuilder Release

-1. Log in to the [GitHub](https://github.com){:target="_blank"} web interface and go to our [collectionbuilder-contentdm](https://github.com/CollectionBuilder/collectionbuilder-contentdm){:target="_blank"} repository.
-2. Navigate to the latest project release.
-You can do this by clicking on the "Releases" tab, which you'll find in the second navigation bar, below the row the "Code" tab is in.
+First, you need to get a copy of the CollectionBuilder code.
+Click here to download our latest release:

+{% include bootstrap/button.md text="CollectionBuilder-CONTENTdm v1.0" link="" color="success" %}

-3. Download the `Source code (zip)` folder.
+You can always find the latest "stable" code on our [Release Page]() and download the `Source code (zip)` folder.
+The main [CollectionBuilder-CONTENTdm]() repository is where active development is taking place, so choosing a release will ensure the project is fully functional.

 {:.py-4 .mt-4 #create}
 ***

 ## 2. Create a New Repository

+Second, you need to set up a repository on GitHub for your CollectionBuilder project.
+Each repository on GitHub is basically a folder for storing and tracking the code for a project.

 1. Navigate back to your own GitHub account Repositories page.
 2. In the top right corner, click on the green button labeled "New."